 February is an excellent month to experience some of the world’s lesser-known animal encounters and natural wonders.
 In India, huge sheets of ice transform the landscape into a wild, wintry wonderland, providing a magical backdrop for challenging treks and the perfect setting to spot the region’s elusive snow leopards.
 Enjoy top-drawer skiing in Hokkaidō, but swap the traditional après-ski scene for a chance to see the balletic courtship dance of the 5ft-tall red-crowned crane.

-If you’re looking to shake off the cold, however, head to Mexico to see millions of monarch butterflies take flight in the Michoacán Province’s Oyamel fir forests or journey to the Philippines for the chance to snorkel alongside the world’s biggest fish.
+If you’re looking to shake off the cold, however, head to Mexico to see millions of monarch butterflies take flight in the Michoacán Province’s Oyamel fir forests or journey to the Philippines for the chance to snorkel alongside whale sharks, the world’s biggest fish.

 Inspired to have your own epic encounter?
 Discover more about these animal adventures.